-But there’s a wide range of programs out, from somatic, to mindfulness, to relationship, to spiritual coaching (to name a few.)
+But there is a wide range of options: from somatic to spiritual to relationship coaching – to name but a few.

-According to existentialist thought, our identity isn’t fixed; we become who we are through the choices we make in life.
+The one that resonates with me the most is existential coaching.
+Philosophy was one of my favourite subjects in school and existentialism my favourite philosophical theory.
+According to existentialist thought, our identity isn’t fixed: we become who we are through the choices we make in life.

-When I look back upon my life, it sometimes feels as though it’s been one existential crisis after another!
-I guess it’s my nature: I have the urge to question the meaning of things and reinvent myself, aiming to be as authentic as possible.
+When I look back upon my life, it feels as though it’s been one existential crisis after another!
+I guess it’s my nature: I have the urge to question the meaning of things and to reinvent myself in the process, aiming to be as authentic as possible.

-But as teenagers, we rarely know who we are or what is good for us.
-I sometimes wonder how my life would have turned out had I received coaching back then.
+As teenagers, we rarely know who we are or what is good for us, and I sometimes wonder how my life would have turned out had I received some coaching back then.
 I probably would have made vastly different choices.
-But there’s no point in looking back now.
+But there’s no point in looking back.

 Or is there?

-Hardliners argue that people who have received years of psychotherapy still carry many unresolved issues.
-While this might be true, it is also true that the human mind is rather complex and requires a lot of work.
+Hardliners will argue that people who have been in therapy for several years still carry with them many unresolved issues.
+While this might be true, it is also true that the human mind is rather complex and can require a lot of work.

-Many people nowadays choose coaching over psychotherapy, partly because they’re inundated with promises of quick fixes from self-help books and guru-like coaches.
-Who doesn’t like the idea of fast results with minimum effort?
-The preference is also—silly as it may sound – because the word “coaching” doesn’t contain the word “psycho.”
+Many people will choose coaching over psychotherapy, partly because we’re inundated with promises of quick fixes from self-help books and guru-like coaches (Who doesn’t like the idea of fast results with minimum effort?) and partly – silly as it may sound – because the word ‘coaching’ doesn’t contain the word ‘psycho’.

 Author: Nico de Napoli